 \section{Introduction}

-Subsurface infrastructure inspection, particularly pipeline detection, is essential for the maintenance of urban environments~\cite{yang2023adaptive}, and it demands high-accuracy non-destructive testing (NDT) methods \cite{neal2004ground}.
-Ground Penetrating Radar (GPR) is a widely used geophysical technique for detecting and imaging subsurface structures in diverse fields such as archaeology, civil engineering, and environmental studies \cite{daniels2004ground, jol2008ground}.
-It works by emitting electromagnetic waves into the ground and analyzing the reflections to infer subsurface compositions.
+Inspection of subsurface infrastructure--particularly pipelines--is critical for maintaining urban environments and preventing failures~\cite{yang2023adaptive}.
+This task necessitates high-accuracy non-destructive testing (NDT) methods~\cite{neal2004ground}.
+Among these, \emph{Ground Penetrating Radar (GPR)} has emerged as a widely adopted geophysical technique, facilitating the detection and imaging of subsurface structures across diverse domains such as archaeology, civil engineering, and environmental studies~\cite{daniels2004ground, jol2008ground}.
+GPR operates by transmitting electromagnetic waves into the ground and interpreting the resulting reflections to infer subsurface compositions.
+Traditionally, the interpretation of GPR signals has relied heavily on manual analysis and physics-based models.
+These conventional approaches are not only time-consuming and labor-intensive, but also highly susceptible to noise and environmental variability.
+Such limitations have motivated the exploration of automated solutions.

-Traditionally, GPR signal interpretation has relied on manual analysis and physics-based models, both of which are time-consuming, labor-intensive, susceptible to noise and sensitive to environmental variability.
-To overcome these limitations, recent efforts have increasingly turned to deep learning techniques for automating GPR data analysis.
-Among these, object detection models such as YOLO (You Only Look Once)~\cite{redmon2016}, Faster R-CNN~\cite{ren2016faster}, and U-Net~\cite{ronneberger2015} have shown significant promise in improving detection accuracy and efficiency.
-YOLO models offer real-time object detection, enabling rapid classification of subsurface anomalies such as pipelines and voids, with minimal post-processing.
-Faster R-CNN typically provides higher accuracy, especially for small or low-contrast objects, but requires greater computational cost, limiting its suitability for real-time application \cite{Fang_2021GPR}.
-U-Net excels at pixel-level segmentation, making it effective for complex subsurface delineation, though it can suffer from overfitting when training data is scarce.
+Recent advances in deep learning have driven a paradigm shift in subsurface sensing tasks~\cite{hong2023intelligent, su2022prediction, lee2024void, liu2021efficient, ryu2025machine}.
+Similarly, in Ground Penetrating Radar (GPR), deep learning techniques have been applied to enable significant improvements in automation, detection accuracy, and computational efficiency.
+Notably, object detection models--including YOLO (You Only Look Once)~\cite{redmon2016}, Faster R-CNN~\cite{ren2016faster}, and U-Net~\cite{ronneberger2015}--have demonstrated considerable promise.
+YOLO excels in rapid classification of subsurface anomalies (e.g., pipelines, voids), requiring minimal post-processing.
+In contrast, Faster R-CNN often achieves higher accuracy, especially for small or low-contrast objects, but at the cost of increased computational demands, though it typically incurs greater computational cost~\cite{Fang_2021GPR}.
+U-Net is particularly effective for pixel-level segmentation, aiding in the delineation of complex subsurface structures, though it is prone to overfitting when annotated data is scarce.